 Hearing Sciences, Scottish Section

-Our team is made up of around a dozen people including senior researchers, postdoctorate fellows, PhD students, and support and operations staff.
+Our team is made up of around fifteen people including senior researchers, postdoctorate fellows, PhD students and support and operations staff.
 Our research leads are Dr Lauren V. Hadley, Prof. Graham Naylor (Section director) and Dr William Whitmer.

-Our state-of-the-art facilities include two large chambers with high-fidelity loudspeaker arrays, allowing recreation of a multitude of auditory environments, as well as motion-tracking systems to measure body movement, eye-tracking systems to measure gaze and pupil responses, and electroencephalography systems to measure neural activity.
-We have a long history of expertise in auditory psychophysics and in self-report outcome measures, recently supplemented with expertise in smartphone-based Ecological Momentary Assessment (EMA) methodology.
+Our state-of-the-art facilities include two large chambers with loudspeaker arrays, allowing emulating diverse acoustical environments, as well as motion-tracking systems to measure body movement, eye-tracking systems to measure gaze and pupil responses, and EEG systems to measure neural activity.
+We also have clinical-grade audiological measurement facilities, and a large pool of pre-consented participants.
+We have a history of expertise in auditory psychophysics and in self-report outcome measures, now including smartphone-based Ecological Momentary Assessment (EMA) methodology.

 Would you like to take part in our research?
 We are recruiting people of all hearing abilities to take part in some of our future online studies and surveys.
 Please get in touch with us at email@example.com.